La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le mu prenu cu klama ti**
 > _The 5 people are coming to this place._

-So the person being asked is supposed to put an appropriate value in place of **xo**.
+The person being asked is supposed to put an appropriate value in place of **xo**.

-A few more examples:
+Here are a few more examples:

 > **le xo botpi cu kunti**
 > _How many bottles are empty?_